SimulatedNeuralMoments.jl

 Documentation

-The package bases estimation and inference on summary statistics from a simulable model, as is the case with certain versions of Approximate Bayesian Computation (ABC) and the Method of Simulated Moments (MSM).
-The innovation is a neural net is used to reduce the dimension of the statistics to be the same as that of the parameters of the model (resulting in what are known as just-identifying statistics).
 The net is trained using many simulated draws from the prior, to get parameters, and the statistics resulting from a sample from the model at each parameter draw.
-With a large set of draws of parameter/statistics, the parameters are first transformed to lie in ℛⁿ, using Bijectors.jl.
-The statistics are also regularized.
-Then, the net is trained, using Flux.jl, using the statistics as the inputs, and the parameters as the outputs.
+With a large set of draws of parameter/statistics, the net is trained, using the statistics as the inputs, and the parameters as the outputs, using the Flux.jl machine learning package.

-With a trained net, we can feed in statistics computed from real data, and obtain estimated parameters that generated the statistics.
+With a trained net, we can feed in statistics computed from real data, and obtain estimates of the parameters that generated the statistics.
 These estimated parameters then used as the statistics upon which ABC/MSM is based.

-Please see the docs, in the link at the top, and the READMEs for the two examples to see how this all works:
+Please see the docs, in the link at the top, and the README for the two examples to see how this all works.

 Used By Packages